fedesoria/docs/upper.io/v2/content/builder/index.md

 ...
 ```

-Create an iterator with any `*sql.Rows` value and map the results:
+`Query` returns a `*sql.Rows` object that you can use to map the results into a
+variable:

 ```go
 rows, err = b.Query(`SELECT * FROM accounts WHERE last_name = ?`, "Smith")